 Given its size compared to the other Elafiti islands, it may come as no surprise to learn that accommodation on the island of Kolocep is somewhat limited.
 But don’t worry – there still are a few options if you wanted to enjoy the peacefulness of the island.

-The main hotel on the island is the 3-star Hotel Villas Kolocep.
-Some private accommodation options are also available.
+The main hotel on the island is the 4-star Kalamota Beach House, which has its own pool and situated right on the sea.
+Private accommodation options are also available.

 - Island of Kolocep From the Dubrovnik Tourist Office website